mohatt/gatsby-plugin-advanced-pages/README.md

 Delete me, and get writing!
 ```

-Create a template under `src/templates` to be used to render the page
+Create a template component under `src/templates` to be used to render the page

 `src/templates/page.js`
 ```javascript